 This change helps ensure consistency with similar land uses and removes unnecessary barriers for regional operators.
 It supports tourism and hospitality in rural and regional areas by allowing producers to showcase their local products and make it easier for visitors to enjoy food and drink experiences in outdoor settings.

-The Vibrancy Guidelines for Late Night Hours of Operation of Food and Drink Premises (Vibrancy Guidelines) is a new tool created to help councils make consistent decisions about late–night trading for certain food and drink venues.
-It provides clear advice on how to assess applications for extended trading hours, especially in areas where late-night activity is encouraged and where there are no significant impacts on nearby residents.
+The Vibrancy Guidelines for Late Night Hours of Operation of Food and Drink Premises is a new tool created to help councils make consistent decisions about late–night trading for certain food and drink venues.
+It provides clear advice on how to assess applications for extended trading hours, especially in areas where councils wish to encourage late-night activity.
+The Vibrancy Guidelines are part of the broader Vibrancy Reforms, but they do not cover all the changes.
+The Guidelines specifically relate to how councils assess development applications identified in Schedule 8 of the EP&A Act for certain food and drink premises that want to trade later at night.

 The Department’s Planning Pathways for Community Events guide (Events Guide) is a practical resource to help councils and event organisers understand how to plan and deliver community events on public land and local streets.
 The guide will be published before the end of 2025.